 QUESTION ANSWER Did the remuneration consultant provide remuneration recommendations in relation to any of the executive KMP for the 2019 financial year?
-No. How much was the remuneration consultant paid by Remuneration services: Crichton + Associates Pty Ltd \$14,023; Servcorp for remuneration related and other services?
-Other services: Nil.
-What arrangements did Servcorp make to ensure that the making of the remuneration recommendations would be free from undue influence by the executive KMP?
-Servcorp maintains a protocol which governs the procedure for procuring advice relating to KMP remuneration.
-The protocol includes a process for the engagement of the remuneration consultant, the provision of information to the remuneration consultant and the communication of remuneration recommendations.
-Is the Board satisfied that the remuneration information provided was free from any such undue influence?
-Yes, the Board is satisfied.
-What are the reasons for the Board being so satisfied?
-The Chairman of the Remuneration Committee had oversight of all requests for remuneration information, and the protocol with respect to the procurement of remuneration related advice remains in place.
+No. - How much was the remuneration consultant paid by Servcorp for remuneration related and other services?
+Remuneratio Other service What arrangements did Servcorp make to ensure that the making of the remuneration recommendations would be free from undue influence by the executive KMP?
+Servcorp ma relating to KM engagement remuneration recommenda Is the Board satisfied that the remuneration information provided was free from any such undue influence?
+Yes, the Boa What are the reasons for the Board being so satisfied?
+The Chairma remuneration remuneration